-The Corporate Management Team comprises the Chief Executive (and Head of Paid Service) with responsibility for Regeneration and Development; Director of Governance (and Monitoring Officer); Director of Finance, Housing and Community (and S151 Officer) and Director of Environment and Corporate Assets.
+The Corporate Management Team comprises the Chief Executive (and Head of Paid Service); Strategic Director (Corporate Resources) (and Section 151 Officer) and Strategic Director (Operations and Commercial).

-Members of Corporate Management Team have a responsibility for the day to day running of each Division of the Council.
-They must regularly assess their Division's assurance arrangements and provide the Council with the opportunity to keep check on the adequacy of its overall arrangements.
+Members of Corporate Management Team have a responsibility for the day to day running of each Directorate of the Council.
+They must regularly assess their Directorate's assurance arrangements and provide the Council with the opportunity to keep check on the adequacy of its overall arrangements.